Scrawk/OpenCLDotNet/README.md

 			";
 ```

-The first step is to take the program text and create a proram object.
+The first step is to take the program text and create a program object.

 ```
 var program = new CLProgram(program_text);